davidfoliveira/node-idserver/README.md

-# idserver: A sequencial ID generation server
+# idserver: A sequential ID generation server

-`idserver` is a node.js centralized sequencial ID server for helping distributed applications getting unique and sequencial IDs for their entities.
+`idserver` is a node.js centralized sequential ID server for helping distributed applications getting unique and sequential IDs for their entities.

 ## Installing